|designation:||NBTHK Juyo Token|

 This sword appears to have been used in anger, as the kissaki shows signs that it had to be reshaped to remove a chip, likely from striking a helmet.
 It further bears testimony to the worthiness of the blade that it saw service to the owner without bending or breaking, while remaining a breathtaking work of art.

-Of all my possessions, of all artwork, and motorcycles and cars, of everything I have owned since I first had a dollar to spend, this is the item that is most dear to my heart and forever will be.
-This sword to me is what the essence of sword collecting is about, the kind of dream sword to have, and it has been an honor to inherit the privledge and responsibility from the Nabeshima Daimyo of old.
-It breaks my heart to see this time for me come to an end.
+Of all my possessions, of all artwork, of everything I have owned since I first had a dollar to spend, this is the item that has been most dear to my heart and forever will be.
+This sword to me is what the essence of sword collecting is about, the kind of dream sword to have, and it has been an honor to inherit the privilege and responsibility from the Nabeshima Daimyo of old.

 This sword can easily be the centerpiece of any collection, and I trust that the new owner will undertake the responsibility with the same pride and pleasure that I have.